iccicci/rotating-file-stream/README.md

 #### rotationTime

-As specified above, if rotation by interval is enabled, the parameter _time_ passed to _rotatle name generator_ is the start time of rotation period.
+As specified above, if rotation by interval is enabled, the parameter _time_ passed to _rotated file name generator_ is the start time of rotation period.
 Setting this option to **true**, parameter _time_ passed is time when rotation job started.